Qatar: Official and widely spoken languages

 Qatar Unified Sign Language

 Efforts to bridge communication gaps include the development of Qatar Unified Sign Language.
-This initiative aims to support the deaf community, ensuring they are included in all aspects of society9.
+This initiative aims to support the deaf community, ensuring they are included in all aspects of society.
 It’s a step toward fostering a more inclusive environment where everyone can thrive.

 As noted in research on language and identity, such efforts highlight the importance of preserving cultural heritage while embracing modern communication tools.